 3. Keep Promoting Your Work on Social Media

-You’re still not getting paid for your work?
+Are you still not getting paid for your work?
 That doesn’t mean you should stop creating and improving it!
-Keep doing more work and promote it not only on your website, but on YouTube and all social media networks, too.
+Keep doing more work and promote it not only on your website but on YouTube and all social media networks, too.
 Every employer in this industry invests resources in networking.
 They do that because they want to attract clients, but they are also scanning the market for talent.
 Keep making connections!
-If you develop decent online reputation and you start attending industry meetups, you’ll be a face that hiring managers already know.
+If you develop a decent online reputation and you start attending industry meetups, you’ll be a face that hiring managers already know.

 4. Craft the Perfect Resume